7 Signs You Grew Up With Emotionally Immature Parents (And Why They Still Affect You)

 7. You question whether it was “bad enough” to matter

 This is one of the most common patterns.
 You minimize your experience because others had it worse.
+Childhood emotional neglect can be difficult to recognize, but it often has lasting effects on emotional well-being.

 Why this still affects you